doublemoulinet/Morrowind-Modular-Mod-Guide/README.md

 ## Introduction
 This is my personal mod list for Morrowind, with an emphasis on performance and preserving the original character of the game.
 This is the result of years of modding this game, learning the tools, and curating mods that don't suck but actually rule, man.

 For a similar-looking but way better and better maintained guide, see [Sigourn's Morrowind Mended](https://github.com/Sigourn/morrowind-improved).
-Much of the structure of this guide (particularly the setup section) has been directly influenced by Sigourn's.
+Much of the structure of this guide (particularly the setup section) has been directly cribbed from Sigourn's.

 ## Using this Guide and Installing Mods
 The guide is modular, meaning you can install most sections independently of one another.
 A first-time player need only follow the instructions in the first sections to have a stable, playable game.
 However, all modules are designed with the vanilla experience in mind.
 I recommend first-time players skip the "CONTENT" optional module.